- Animals: bees

 - Energy: energy conservation/efficiency, energy use

-1. Establish that data on hive weight has decision-making power for determining when to visit apiaries and how much equipment will be needed.
+1. Establishing that data on hive weight has decision-making power for determining when to visit apiaries and how much equipment will be needed.

-2. Determining a minimum number (less that 100%) of hives that must be monitored to provide apiary-wide information for decision-makers.
+2. Determining a minimum number (less than 100%) of hives that must be monitored to provide adequate apiary-wide information for decision-makers.